Nisha-d7/WP2_Lab1/README.md

     </div>
   );
 }

-In the Header component, we can access this prop using the props object:

-function Header(props) {
+In the Header component, we can access this prop using the props object: function Header(props) {
   return <h1>{props.title}</h1>;
 }

-So in this way, whatever value we pass as title will be displayed in the <h1> tag.
-Now the component becomes dynamic and reusable.

-function HomePage() {
+Now the component becomes dynamic and reusable: function HomePage() {
   return (
     <div>